May 4, 2023

 For more information on regulated coal ash sites in Virginia, see Mapping the Coal Ash Contamination.

-19 Unregulated Coal Ash Legacy Ponds and Inactive Landfills in Virginia for which Federal Regulations Have Not Yet Been Adopted
+19 Coal Ash Legacy Ponds and Inactive Landfills in Virginia

 March 2024 Update: The table below underestimates the legacy units that may be regulated by EPA’s upcoming CCR Legacy Pond Rule.
 Additional legacy units at specific plants may be found in the national map, above.

-In addition, Virginia hosts at least 19 inactive coal ash landfills and legacy ponds that escape federal regulation.
-The exact number remains unknown because utilities are not required to report these sites.
+In addition, Virginia hosts at least 19 inactive coal ash landfills and legacy ponds that escaped federal regulation.
+The exact number remains unknown because utilities were not required to report these sites.

 These dumps are almost certainly contaminating water and threatening health and the environment; however, monitoring data are not currently available for most unregulated sites.